aurelia/aurelia.github.io-old/docs/api/validation/index.md

   * `length: number` - No description available

+* `min(constraint: number): FluentRuleCustomizer` - Applies the &quot;min&quot; NUMBER validation rule to the property.
+Value must be greater than or equal to the specified constraint. null and undefined values are considered valid.
+  * `constraint: number` - No description available

 * `minItems(count: number): FluentRuleCustomizer` - Applies the &quot;minItems&quot; ARRAY validation rule to the property. null and undefined values are considered valid.
   * `count: number` - No description available